Latt\`es maps and combinatorial expansion: Background

 The postcritical set plays a crucial role in understanding the expanding and contracting features of a rational map.
 If the postcritical set $\post(f)$ is finite, we say that the map $f$ is \emph{postcritically finite}.
-In the postcritically finite case,